ruuda/blog/posts/the-yaml-document-from-hell.md

    It works well for simplifying a repetitive GitHub Actions workflow file, for example.
  * [**Python**][python] —
-   Most json documents are valid Python literals, and Python supports trailing commas and comments.
+   Json documents double as valid Python literals with minimal adaptation, and Python supports trailing commas and comments.
    It has variables and functions, powerful string interpolation,